Mahi24-prog/weekday-assignment/README.md

 - yarn install
 - yarn dev

-- Note: Tech stack is not provide in api so that could implement teck stack filter.
+- Note: Tech stack is not provide in api so that could't implement teck stack filter.